 Conclusion

 Dumping of automechnic workshop, paints processing and abattoir wastes materials on the soils have caused significant impact by changing the chemical dynamics of the soil.
 The parameters measured in the wastes tend to detect distribution patterns of the levels of those parameters in the affected soils.
 The study has revealed that there was an overwhelming wastes-soil interaction; the physicochemical characteristics of the wastes materials influenced the surrounding soils through various mechanisms like leaching, adsorption as well as complexation.
 There should be no doubt that these can affect the soil health by tampering with the key soil productivity indices like nutrients cycling, water balance, soil structure, microbial activities and plant-soil interactions.
 These will cause soil degradation and nutrients imbalance which will negatively affect the productivity of the soil.

+The research confirms that automechanic, paint-processing, and abattoir wastes dumped for years have greatly modified the physicochemical characteristics of soils in Akwa Ibom State open dumpsites.
+The pH, electrical conductivity, organic carbon, exchangeable cations, and nutrient changes show a direct relationship between waste composition and soil pollution.
+Abattoir wastewaters particularly contributed most to the enrichment of organic matter and base-forming cations, and paint-processing wastewaters contributed alkalinity, which can interfere with nutrient uptake.
+All of these changes detract from the productivity of soils by initiating nutrient imbalances, microbial disturbance, and prolonged degradation, inflicting considerable damage to agriculture and the environment.
+Additionally, the congruence of chemical signatures of wastes and host soils indicates the existence of dynamic interactions between waste and soil via leaching and infiltration.
+This has a critical impact on soil health, as well as groundwater vulnerability, food safety, and ecosystem stability.
+Since such soils are dependent on agriculture for sustenance, the results form a timely notice of warning.
+Hence, intervention strategies of sustainable segregation of wastes, controlled disposal, and bioremediation must be taken on an emergency basis.
+Policy-based implementation of sustainable interventions for waste management, public outreach, and research on remediation technology, significant milestones toward restoration of soil health and environmental integrity in vulnerable tropical ecosystems are advocated in this paper.

 References